DSoftwareArtist/DSoftwareArtist/content/projects/autograf.md

 ---
 title: Autograf
-description: An aggregator of law experts and lobbyists in the United States.
 link: https://autograf.com.au/
 role: full-stack
 img: autograf.png
 alt: project
 description: This responsive website is designed for car sellers and buyers in Australia, specializing in prestige cars.
 It offers an easy way to list and buy high-end vehicles, along with a car auction feature.
 With the integration of an AI-powered assistant, users get personalized support throughout the process, making it simple and efficient for both sellers and buyers.
 tools:
   - reactjs
   - javascript